santiagosayshey/Brain-Two/Dictionarry/Profiles/Transparent (2160p Remuxes).md

 1. **Resolution**: The central focus is on 2160p (4K), ensuring viewers are presented with maximum detail and clarity.

 2. **HDR Capabilities**: Prioritization is given to releases featuring both HDR10+ and Dolby Vision.
-These formats guarantee exceptional dynamic range, color vibrancy, and an enhanced visual experience.
+These formats guarantee exceptional dynamic range, colour vibrancy, and an enhanced visual experience.

-3. **Audio**: For a multi-dimensional auditory experience, releases embedded with DTS-X or TrueHD + Atmos are favored.
+3. **Audio**: Our preference leans toward a rich auditory experience, ideally embedded with DTS-X or TrueHD + Atmos.
+However, it's crucial to highlight the distinction in audio offerings between UHD remuxes and WEB releases.
+While UHD remuxes are characterized by their pristine audio tracks, WEB releases predominantly feature lossy audio, particularly DD+ with Atmos.
+To avoid unintentional acquisition of hybrid encodes — combinations of WEB video and UHD disc-derived lossless audio — the "Transparent" profile expressly blacklists lossless audio for WEB releases.

 4. **Selection Methodology**: The approach is A/V feature-centric, placing less emphasis on release groups.
 This strategy caters to trackers, notably PTP, which don’t routinely specify release groups.
 This ensures the selection of content for its unparalleled A/V features, irrespective of the source or tracker.